gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 DTLS protection engine being initialized for a new SCTP association will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
-CRYPTO chunk handler in this state will put DTLS records in CRYPTO chunks and deliver to the remote peer.
+The DTLS handshake messages are transmitted from this endpoint to the peer using DATA chunks with the PPID value set to Protection Engine Protocol Identifier
+{{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.

 When a successful handshake has been completed, DTLS protection engine will inform CRYPTO chunk Handler that will move SCTP State Machine